What Happened to Teddy at Sarasota BluePearl Veterinary Hospital

 Teddy was sent home with dried feces covering his rear end and tail.
 After nearly $5,900 in charges and a multi-day hospitalization at a Mars Veterinary Health facility, that is the condition my dog came home in.

 Saturday night at 8:30 PM, his fever spiked back up to 104°F. I called BluePearl.
-A technician told me to apply rubbing alcohol to Teddy's paw pads — an outdated and potentially harmful practice.
+A technician told us to apply rubbing alcohol to Teddy's paw pads — an outdated and potentially harmful practice.
 I did not follow that advice.
-I did my own research.
+Instead I started putting wet lukewarm towels on Teddy, getting his body damp so as the water evaporated it would cool him down.
+Thankfully it worked.

 The Days After